damianoserpetta/EDA-VECELK/README.md

 API Service starts in localhost (_configurable_) and remains listening for requests on port 5000.

-Requests and responses are made through HTTP and the data exhanged is in JSON format, following the schema classes type.
+Requests and responses are made through HTTP and the data exhanged is in **JSON format**, following the schema classes type.

 UI Visualization of API is provided by Swagger UI, who can be reached by path **_/docs_**.